HUDataScience/HUDataScience.github.io/index.md

 ---
 # Welcome in the Data Science Webpage

 This is a page generated using MArkdown.
 Feel free to update that.
-This is easy.
+It is easy.